nathanfarlow/PineappleCAS/README.md

 ![Basic interface](https://raw.githubusercontent.com/nathanfarlow/PineappleCAS/master/img/interface.png "Basic interface")

 # Installation
-* Download the latest PineappleCAS release from https://github.com/nathanfarlow/PineappleCAS/releases and send PCAS.8xp to your calculator's archive memory.
+* Download the latest PineappleCAS release from https://github.com/nathanfarlow/PineappleCAS/releases and send PCAS.8xp to your calculator's **archive memory**.
+It is very important that the program is archived to prevent Error: Memory when running the program.
 * Download the latest C libraries from https://github.com/CE-Programming/libraries/releases and send to your calculator.
 * If you have CE OS 5.3 or higher, simply execute prgmPCAS on the calculator.
 If not, you will have to unarchive PCAS and do Asm(prgmPCAS from the catalog.
 * Navigate the GUI with the arrow keys, and press enter on GUI elements to change their value.